mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Carrier when the underlying transport protocol stack supports it).

-The current state of API development is illustrated as a set of interfaces and function prototypes in the Go programming language in {{api-sketch}}; future revisions of this document will give more a more abstract specification of the API as development completes.
+The current state of API development is illustrated as a set of interfaces and function prototypes in the Go programming language in {{apisketch}}; future revisions of this document will give more a more abstract specification of the API as development completes.

 ## Example Connection Patterns

-Here, we illustrate the usage of the API outlined in {{api-sketch}} for common connection patterns.
+Here, we illustrate the usage of the API outlined in {{apisketch}} for common connection patterns.
 Note that error handling is ignored in these illustrations for ease of reading.